terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

   - Assuming your network administrator already configured the on-prem end of the VPN, the CICD end of the VPN might show the message `First Handshake` for around 5 minutes.
   - When the VPN is ready, the status will show `Tunnel is up and running`.
 At this point, your Jenkins Master (on-prem) and Jenkins Agent (in `prj-cicd` project) must have network connectivity through the VPN.

-1. Connect to the SSH Agent and test a pipeline using the Jenkins Web UI:
+1. Test a pipeline using the Jenkins Master Web UI:
-    1. Connect to the [SSH Agent](https://plugins.jenkins.io/ssh-agent) and troubleshoot network connectivity if needed.
+    1. Make sure your [SSH Agent](https://plugins.jenkins.io/ssh-agent) is online and troubleshoot network connectivity if needed.
-    1. Test that your Master can deploy a pipeline to the Jenkins Agent in GCP (you can test by running with a simple `echo "Hello World"` project / job) from the Jenkins Web UI.
+    1. Test that your Jenkins Master can deploy a [pipeline](https://www.jenkins.io/doc/book/pipeline/getting-started/) to the Jenkins Agent located in the `prj-cicd` project (you can test this by running with a simple `echo "Hello World"` pipeline build).

 ### IV.
-Configure the Git repositories and Multibranch Pipeline in your Jenkins Master
+Configure the Git repositories and Multibranch Pipelines in your Jenkins Master

-- **Note:** this section is considered out of the scope of this document, since there are multiple options on how to configure the Git repositories and **Multibranch Pipeline** in your Jenkins Master.
-Here we provide some guidance that you should keep in mind while completing this step.
+- **Note:** this section is considered out of the scope of this document.
+Since there are multiple options on how to configure the Git repositories and **Multibranch Pipeline** in your Jenkins Master, here we can only provide some guidance that you should keep in mind while completing this step.
 Visit the [Jenkins website](http://jenkins.io) for more information, there are plenty of Jenkins Plugins that could help with the task.

-1. Create Multibranch pipelines for your new repos (`YOUR_NEW_REPO-1-org, YOUR_NEW_REPO-2-environments, YOUR_NEW_REPO-3-networks, YOUR_NEW_REPO-4-projects`).
+    - You need to configure a **"Multibranch Pipeline"**.
+Note that the `Jenkinsfile` and `tf-wrapper.sh` files use the `$BRANCH_NAME` environment variable. **the `$BRANCH_NAME` variable is only available in Jenkins' Multibranch Pipelines**.

+1. In your Jenkins Master Web UI, **create Multibranch Pipelines only for the following repositories:**
+    ```
+    YOUR_NEW_REPO-1-org
+    YOUR_NEW_REPO-2-environments
+    YOUR_NEW_REPO-3-networks
+    YOUR_NEW_REPO-4-projects
+    ```
-    - **DO NOT configure an automatic pipeline for your `YOUR_NEW_REPO-0-bootstrap` repository**
+    - **Reminder: DO NOT configure an automatic pipeline for `YOUR_NEW_REPO-0-bootstrap`**

 1. Assuming your new Git repositories are private, you may need to configure new credentials In your Jenkins Master web UI, so it can connect to the repositories.
-1. You will need to configure a "**Multibranch Pipeline**" for each one of the repositories.
-Note that the `Jenkinsfile` and `tf-wrapper.sh` files use **the `$BRANCH_NAME` environment variable, which is only available in Multibranch Pipelines** in Jenkins.

 1. You will also want to configure automatic triggers in each one of the Jenkins Multibranch Pipelines, unless you want to run the pipelines manually from the Jenkins Web UI after each commit to your repositories.

+1. You can now move to the instructions in the step [1-org](../1-org/envs/shared/README.md).

 ## Contributing